How to Drive Safely in Strong Wind and Rain

 Driving in conditions that involve strong wind or heavy rain can be relatively common and may not be the most pressing safety concern for many drivers, but Travelers safety professionals know that driving in severe weather can significantly increase the risk of a dangerous situation for you, your family and other drivers.
 Severe weather demands your undivided attention, so be sure to reduce driving distractions by turning the radio down and turning off and stowing your phone to help you keep your attention fully on the road.
 Keep in mind that sometimes the best decision you can make is to avoid driving altogether and to stay off the road completely until the weather clears.

-Driving in Heavy Winds
+Driving in heavy winds

 Wind may not seem like it can present a significant risk, but strong wind deserves special consideration from drivers.
 Strong wind can occur just about anywhere, but it can be more common in wide-open spaces.
 Areas for concern also include highway overpasses, tunnels and “road cuts” through mountainous areas that can act as funnels for wind.
 The following tips can help keep you on the road and safe if you encounter heavy winds.